LyaziMarvin/family/TECHNICAL_REVIEW.md

 ## Executive Summary

-Family Circle is a esktop application built on Electron that serves as an AI-powered document management and query system.
+Family Circle is a desktop application built on Electron that serves as an AI-powered document management and query system.
 The application enables users to upload documents (PDF, DOC, DOCX), automatically processes them through RAG pipelines using local embeddings and remote LLM services, and provides intelligent question-answering capabilities.

 **Principal Modules:**